ehanahamed/quizfreely/backend/README.md

 Paste the contents from our clipboard.

+`control v` might not work, so instead:
+  - try `control shift v`
-`Control V` might not work, so: In digitalocean's web console, we can paste through our browsers right-click menu.
-(It should paste multi-line selections properly btw)
+  - or use our browsers right-click menu.
+(It should paste multi-line selections properly)

 Save the file, and then enable the service.
 ```